neroksi/tla_rater/README.md

 These techniques collectively enhance the performance and efficiency of our models.
 For more details on each of these techniques, please see the points below.

-### 4.1.
-Three-headed deberta architecture
+### 4.1. <a name="3headed"></a> Three-headed deberta architecture
 #### 4.1.0.
 DeBERTa architecture
 DeBERTa is a now old transformer architecture introduced in 2020 by He & Al in [DeBERTa: Decoding-enhanced BERT with Disentangled Attention](https://arxiv.org/abs/2006.03654).
 It mainly introduces a *disentangled attention mechanism, where each word is represented using two vectors that encode its content and position, respectively, and the attention weights among words are computed using disentangled matrices on their contents and relative positions*.
 DeBERTa usually perform better than BERT and its variants like RoBERTa.
 While several implementations of the DeBERTa architecture are available accross the Web, we use here the one from [HuggingFace](https://huggingface.co/docs/transformers/model_doc/deberta).
-This will be the backbone of our models, on top of which we'll put 3 classification heads.
+This will be the backbone of our models, on top of which we'll put three classification heads.

 Generally, inputs of the model wil be a batch of texts.
 Let assume ***B*** is the batch-size (ie the number of input texts), we will transform each text input into a list of the so called `tokens`.
 A token is just a sub-word that helps in encoding the textual input into a numerical one.
-For faster computation, shorter inputs are padded using the `padding_token` and the **tokenized** inputs will finally be a tensor of shape **BxT**.
-These tokens will be  fed into the DeBERTa model, leading to a **BxTxD** embeddings where **D** is the embedding dimension of the DeBERTa model (D=768 for the small version, D=1024 for the large one).
-Finally, these **BxTxD** embeddings will pass through the dedicated classification heads in order to have the final scores.
+For faster computation, shorter inputs are padded using the `padding_token` and the **tokenized** inputs will finally be a tensor of shape ***BxT***.
+These tokens will be  fed into the DeBERTa model, leading to a ***BxTxD*** embeddings where ***D*** is the embedding dimension of the DeBERTa model (D=768 for the small version, D=1024 for the large one).
+Finally, these ***BxTxD*** embeddings will pass through the dedicated classification heads in order to have the final scores.

 **NOTES** : Due to the use of the multi-sample dropout, which is a technique to make convergence faster, an additional dimension should be added to he above tensors : instead of B ==> BxT ==> BxTxD, we will have B ==> BxT ==> BxMxTxD, where M is the number of different dropout rates.
-Please see `models.Model.forward()` for the real implementation.
+Please see [models.Model.forward()](/src/rater/models.py#L431) for the real implementation.

 ### 4.1.1.
 Token-level Class Prediction
 The primary task of this challenge is to classify each segment of an essay into one of the seven provided categories, effectively extending this classification to the token level.
 This approach aligns with a Token Classification task, commonly referred to as **Named Entity Recognition (NER)**.

 To achieve this, we employ a classification head atop the DeBERTa model.
 This `linear layer` produces 15 distinct scores:

-* Scores 1 to 7: Correspond to the Beginning of each entity type (B-Claim, B-ConcludingStatement, B-Counterclaim, B-Evidence, B-Lead, B-Position, B-Rebuttal).
+* Scores 1 to 7: Correspond to the Beginning of each entity type: B-Claim, B-ConcludingStatement, B-Counterclaim, B-Evidence, B-Lead, B-Position, B-Rebuttal.
-* Scores 8 to 14: Correspond to the Inside of each entity type (I-Claim, I-ConcludingStatement, I-Counterclaim, I-Evidence, I-Lead, I-Position, I-Rebuttal).
+* Scores 8 to 14: Correspond to the Inside of each entity type: I-Claim, I-ConcludingStatement, I-Counterclaim, I-Evidence, I-Lead, I-Position, I-Rebuttal.
 * Score 15: Represents tokens outside of any entity.

 This setup follows the [IOB format](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)).

+To see the real implementation, please refer to [models.Model.forward()#NER](/src/rater/models.py#L475).

 #### 4.1.2.
 Token-Level Segmentation Mask
 Text segmentation is one of the key part of this challenge.
-While segmentation output can be directly derived from the above **NER** approach, we decided to incorporate a dedicated segmentation head into our model for better and more reliabel segmentation.
+While segmentation output can be directly derived from the above **NER** approach, we decided to incorporate a dedicated segmentation head into our model for better and more reliable segmentation.
 The segmentation head is a simple linear layer and outputs 3 scores:

 * 1st score ==> At the beginning of any Entity
 * 2nd score ==> Inside an Entity